Happiness-obioha/CognoRise-Infotect-project-2/README.md

 - What are the properties of products that stores which play a key role in increasing sales
 - What role certain items plays and how they affect sales
-- What is the total sales made daily
+- hat is the total sales made daily

  ## Skill/Concepts: